 When Howe sailed away with his army, Washington sent Morgan’s still-new rifle battalion north to reinforce Maj.
 Gen. Horatio Gates in New York.
 When Howe was seen entering the Chesapeake, Washington considered recalling Morgan but instead ordered the formation of a replacement force.
 On August 28, he instructed several brigades to supply men to form a new “light infantry.”
 The battalion was to consist of “one Field Officer, two Captains, six Subalterns, eight Serjeants and 100 Rank & File from each brigade.”
 Captain Darke was among the officers selected.
 Command of the light infantry, wrote John Marshall, “was given to general Maxwell, who in the course of the last winter had acquired some reputation as a partisan.”

-There were as many as nine brigades to draw from.
-One recently-arrived North Carolina brigade, four from Virginia, three from Pennsylvania, and one from New Jersey (Maxwell’s own brigade, now commanded by a colonel).
+There were several brigades to draw from.
+Four from Virginia, three from Pennsylvania, one from New Jersey (Maxwell’s own brigade, now commanded by a colonel), as well as a recently-arrived regiment from North Carolina.
 It does not appear that all of the brigades actually provided troops, however, and the new corps was evidently dominated by Virginians.